This is my live blog post covering new developments in the area of new Somatostatin Analogues and new delivery systems.

 It’s also useful to understand that many of these drugs/delivery mechanisms are driven by availability of funding and are subject to the vagaries of the market.
 For example, one entry on the previous version of this article has been removed as the company manufacturing it went into administration (Solid Dose Injections).

-Updated 13th January 2020.
-Chiasma Pharma announced that the U.S. Food and Drug Administration (FDA) accepted for review the New Drug Application (NDA) resubmission for its oral octreotide capsules investigational product candidate, conditionally trade named MYCAPSSA® The FDA assigned a Prescription Drug User-Fee Act (PDUFA) target action date of June 26, 2020, which is a six-month review.
+Updated 26th June 2020.
+Chiasma Pharma announced that the U.S. Food and Drug Administration (FDA) has approved its oral octreotide capsules investigational product candidate, conditionally trade named MYCAPSSA®